 Transparency Without Control: The Design Decision

-Performance Max gives you channel-level reporting.
-You can see how much budget went to Search, Display, YouTube, and Discovery.
-What you cannot do is change the allocation.
+PMax gives you channel-level reporting.
+You can see exactly how much budget went to Search, Display, YouTube, and Discovery.
+What you can't do is change the allocation.

 The TechStart Case Study